kfehlhauer/blg/content/about/index.md

 12/1999 – 7/2000
 ### Systems Analyst II
 #### City of Thornton: Thornton, CO
-In my role as a Systems Analyst, I guided MIS staff in the utilization of advanced programming languages and technologies, including C++, COM, MTS, and ASP.
-My responsibilities also encompassed implementing, maintaining, and upgrading mission-critical systems for the City of Thornton.
+Guided MIS staff utilizing advanced programming languages and technologies, including C++, COM, MTS, and ASP.
+Also, implemented, maintained, and upgraded mission-critical systems for the City of Thornton.

 Key Contributions and Responsibilities:
 - Participated in the hiring process, conducting interviews and recommending software development candidates